A great game for a baseball party or anytime!

 Susan Gray, USA

-Here are Susan’s decorations from her “Death On The Mound” (now called “Out Of The Game") party (see photo no. 3 above).
+Here are Susan's victim from her "Death On The Mound" (now called "Out Of The Game") party (see photo no. 3 above).

 Susan sent in this feedback about her party: